Sirjan: Chopoqi Windcatcher

 The Chopoqi Windcatcher is a Pahlavi era windcatcher located in Sirjan, Kerman province, Iran.

 Tomb of Mire Zobeyr

 The Tomb of Mire Zobeyr is an Ilkhanid tomb located in Sirjan County.

 Tomb of Shah Firooz

 The Tomb of Shah Firooz is a ninth century AH tomb located in Sirjan County.

 Sang Castle

-Sang Castle is a historic castle dating back to the Sasanian era located in Sirjan County.
+Sang Castle is the ruins of the medieval city of Sirjan, destroyed by Timur.
+It is a historic citadel dating back to the Sasanian era located in Sirjan County.

+Transport

+The city has a railway station which is forms an Abadi (rural locality) within the Iranian census.
+At the 2006 census, its population was 752, in 172 families.